What’s The King’s Arms like?

-The King’s Arms is part of The Epicurean Club – a hand-picked selection of more than 20 inns and pubs that offer stylish accommodation and the best in food and drink.
+The King’s Arms is part of The Epicurean Club – a hand-picked selection of inns and pubs that offer stylish accommodation and fine food and drink.
 The club also offers members exclusive discounts on premium brands, such as Purdey and Hunter.

-ARE MUDDY PAWS WELCOME?
-Most definitely.
-Dog beds and blankets are provided, there are loads of treats in the bar and a big jar of water where pooches can quench their thirst.
-Sausages are available for breakfast and Snuffles dog beer is also available to buy for £3 a bottle – although dogs staying overnight can enjoy a tipple on the house.
+Dog beds and blankets are provided, there are treats in the bar and a big jar of water for pooches to quench their thirst.
+Sausages are available for breakfast and Snuffles dog beer is also available to buy for £3 a bottle.
+Dogs staying overnight can enjoy a tipple on the house.
 The pub beer garden also has its own poo bin, which is very handy.
 There is a nightly charge of £15 for pets.

-AND WHEN I’M DOG TIRED?
-Retreat to one of the stylish rooms, named after prize-winning hounds from the nearby Beaufort Hunt.
+The stylish rooms are all named after prize-winning hounds from the nearby Beaufort Hunt.
 There are six to choose from, of varying shapes and sizes, but each one has been individually decorated and boasts a luxurious four-poster bed with Feather and Black mattress.

 Equestrian paintings by George Stubbs give a nod to the area’s horsey heritage while the modern en-suite bathrooms come with lush toiletries from Bramley.
 Complimentary tea and coffee is also provided, alongside shortbread from the award-winning Marshfield Bakery in Dyrham.

 We were lucky enough to stay in Bobtail during our visit – a quirkily-designed cottage just across the pub car park.
 With large mirrors, fluffy throws, trunks as tables and a dark grey colour scheme, the two-bed cottage had a hint of hipster about it.
 Saracen, the pub’s other cottage that sleeps six, was right next-door.